MikaSchulz/SQLCodeGenerator/README.md

 # SQLCodeGenerator

-This project is currently in german only.</br>
+This project is currently still under development, it is currently in german only.</br>
 I will translate this project in the future.

 # Contact